smokydastona/Way-Too-MCA/docs/MOD_COMPATIBILITY.md

 - Mobs detect dodge rolls, parries, special attacks
 - AI adapts to player combat style
 - Integration with visual perception system

+**Current Reality**:
+- The mod can *coexist* with Epic Fight, but there is no Epic Fight-specific AI hook yet.
+- Installing Epic Fight will not automatically make mobs “understand” Epic Fight mechanics until this integration is implemented.

 ---